psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 On Thursday night, about 12 o'clock, a large body of armed men broke into the cloth manufactory of Mr. Foster, near Wakefield, and destroyed all the shears and frames, materially injured the machinery of the scribbling mill and weaving shop, damaged a quantity of warp ready for the loom, and committed other acts violence.
 They likewise broke into the dwelling-house occupied by the sons of Mr. F, dragged two of them out of bed, and tied them together, making them lie naked upon the floor, the other they compelled to accompany them with the keys.
 The dwelling-house occupied by the book-keeper was also broken into, and his family treated with the most brutal violence; and they afterwards set fire to the building, but which was happily extinguished, after their departure, before it communicated to the main body of the building, but not before very considerable damage had been done.

 Sunday sennight, about twelve o'clock, a number of armed men, with their faces covered, entered the workshop of Mr. Smith, of Snowgate-head, Huddersfield, and broke all his dressing frames and shears.
-They next proceeded to Horn Coat, entered the dressing-shop of Mr. Joseph Brook, and not content with breaking his frames and shears, demolished his household furniture aud all the windows.
+They next proceeded to Horn Coat, entered the dressing-shop of Mr. Joseph Brook, and not content with breaking his frames and shears, demolished his household furniture and all the windows.
 At Reims `(sic; Reins)`, near Honley, about three miles further, they arrived about two o'clock, and entered the workshop Mr. James Brook, and broke one frame, which was all he had, and which had been taken down 5 weeks.

 ...